Compositional Generalisation with Structured Reordering and Fertility Layers: Evaluation

 \subsection{Okapi}

 \citet{okapi} introduce a semantic parsing dataset for evaluating compositional generalisation on three domains (document, calendar, email).
 Since template splits were not found to be challenging, we focus on generalising to longer examples.
-Models are trained on short examples with up to 3 ``parameters" (such as filtering based on an attribute or ordering results) and are tested on examples with more parameters (at least 4 for the calendar and email domain and at least 5 for the document domain).
+Models are trained on short examples with up to 3 `parameters' (such as filtering based on an attribute or ordering results) and are tested on examples with more parameters (at least 4 for the calendar and email domain and at least 5 for the document domain).
 The splits are described in \cref{app:data-okapi}.
+In contrast to the other datasets we consider, Okapi is noisy because it was collected with crowd workers.
+This presents an additional challenge.

-\paragraph{Results} \cref{tab:okapi} shows the results of our model with copying. \frshort outperforms fine-tuned BART-base by a large margin, in particular on the challenging split of the document domain.
+\paragraph{Results} \cref{tab:okapi} shows the results of our model with copying from 5 random initialisations. \frshort outperforms fine-tuned BART-base by a large margin, in particular on the challenging split of the document domain.

-\cref{fig:okapi-doc-by-length} shows the accuracy on the development and test set of the document domain as a function of the number of parameters.
+\cref{fig:okapi-doc-by-length} shows the accuracy on the development and test set of the document domain as a function of the number of parameters in the gold logical form.
 BART performs relatively well when applied to examples with one more parameter than seen in the training set but then its performance drops sharply. \frshort is more accurate and its accuracy also drops much slower with the number of parameters.
-We notice different failure modes for the two models: on the test set, BART deviates by 5.4 tokens on average from the gold length, whereas \frshort deviates only by 1.0 token on average.
+We notice different failure modes for the two models: on the test set, BART deviates by 5.4 tokens on average from the gold length, whereas \frshort deviates only by 1.0 tokens on average.
 This is in line with the observations of \citet{newman-etal-2020-eos} that seq2seq models systematically predict the end of sequence token too early on long out-of-distribution examples.
-Our results suggests that predicting length as a sum of fertilities is more robust.
+Our results suggest that predicting length as a sum of fertilities is more robust towards this shift in distribution.